Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Methods

 where $\sigma$ and $\theta$ are the scale and direction of GSD filter, $\otimes$ is the convolution operator, $\pmb{I}$ is the original image.

 The nodes of Radon-like features are defined by the edge graph of image $\pmb{G}(x,y)$ while the extraction function is defined as a mean function between two nodes, i.e.,\cite{kumar2010radon}

 where $\pmb{l}$ is the scanning line along which features are enhanced, $t$ is the nodes set where $\pmb{l}$ intersects the edge graph.
-Changing the slope and intercept of $\pmb{l}$, different images with the same size of $\pmb{I}$ can be obtained by combine the extraction function value of each pixel.
+Changing the slope and intercept of $\pmb{l}$, different images can be obtained by combine the extraction function value of each pixel.
 Averaging the gray values of these images gives the final RLF filtering result $\pmb{R}$.